 The American Council on Renewable Energy (ACORE) is seeking a Policy Intern to help advance renewable energy through policy innovation.
 ACORE represents the nation’s leading renewable energy developers, manufacturers, and investors along with corporate electricity consumers, electricity utilities, and the many other diverse industries that comprise America’s renewable energy economy.

 The ideal candidate has strong skills in research and writing as well as the desire to impact positive change on energy policy.
 Interns will report to the Policy Manager.
-This position is located in ACORE’s Washington, D.C. office.
+This is a paid internship.

-Candidates are invited to apply for the Policy Internship by submitting a cover letter, resume, and writing sample to firstname.lastname@example.org.
+Candidates are invited to apply for the Policy Internship by submitting a cover letter, resume, and writing sample.
 In the cover letter, candidates should explain what they would like to gain from an ACORE internship and why a career in renewable energy interests them.
 For the writing sample, candidates should submit no more than two pages that demonstrate an ability to synthesize information.

 The Ørsted Mentorship Program